kallenbach13/streetweary/README.md

 #### Server

-These instructions are meant to be done solely in the server diretory:
+These instructions are meant to be done solely in the server diretory.

 Create an .env file with these environment variables (values can be with or without quotes):